-All of our programs are available to schools, libraries, museums, hospitals, summer camps, senior centers and other venues through out New England.
+All of our programs are available to schools, libraries, museums, hospitals, summer camps, nursing homes, senior centers and other venues through out New England.
 We are located in Brattleboro, Vermont.

 ABOUT SUSAN ROSANO, MA

 Susan E. Rosano, MA, is a Mosaic and Mural Artist with a Masters Degree from Wesleyan University.
 She is a National Arts Strategies Creative Community Fellow for 2021-2022.
 For the past twelve years she has worked as a Master Teaching Artist and Registered Expressive Arts Consultant and Educator on the juried rosters of the Vermont Arts Council, Arts for Learning Connecticut and Life Time Arts in New York City.
 She is presently playing her ukulele in The Green Mountain Strummers, a ukulele band based in Brattleboro, Vermont.